sivann/itdb/README.md

 Please consider that my free time is now extremely limited, and so even valid pull requests may not be addressed for a long time.

 ## Scope of pull requests
 Thank you for your time to consider contributing.
 Please take into account ITDB is only an inventory software.
 It may offer some basic reporting by quering its own data because it may have access to invoices, users and equipment.
-ITDB tries to adhere to the [do one thing https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well] philisophy.
+ITDB tries to adhere to the [do one thing](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) philisophy.
-ITDB does not and should not aim to provide the functionality of e.g. network monitoring tools, a finance software or network diagnostics software.
+ITDB does not and should not aim to provide the functionality of other software e.g. network monitoring tools, finance software or network diagnostics software.

 ## Extent of pull request
 Pull requests should fix 1 and only 1 thing.
 Otherwise it is extremely difficult to test and review.